yfunk/sinusbot-docker/README.md

-> **Note**
->
-> The [official docker image for SinusBot](https://hub.docker.com/r/sinusbot/docker) now also uses `yt-dlp`.
-This repository has been archived and will no longer be updated.

 # SinusBot Docker image

 [![Docker Pulls](https://img.shields.io/docker/pulls/upstagebit/sinusbot.svg)](https://hub.docker.com/r/upstagebit/sinusbot)

-This is a fork of the [official docker image for SinusBot](https://hub.docker.com/r/sinusbot/docker), that uses `yt-dlp` instead of `youtube-dl` for faster YouTube downloads.
+This is a fork of the [official docker image for SinusBot](https://hub.docker.com/r/sinusbot/docker), that is based on an up-to-date Debian image.

 ## Features